HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 * Browser support for multiple metadata schemas that are supported by the schema access library maintained by the Ingest service
 * Search views of Specimens, Projects and Files
 * Browser UI to search the DSS by specifying multiple search criteria (“facets”)
-* Download selected files from the DSS via the UI and/or HCA cli
+* Download selected files from the DSS via the UI and/or HCA DCP Command Line Interface (CLI)
-* Full authentication and authorization if the HCA stores controlled access data in the future.
-Leverage the authetication and authorization implementation from the Data Store.
+* Leverage the authentication and authorization implementation from the Data Store
 * Browser interface to the DSS Collections service to save, view, list, share and delete the query results from a search operation
 * Handoff of a Collection of search results to a tertiary portal.
 Provide for direct handoff of search results to FireCloud.
 * Facilities to save, view, share, update, and delete search queries and personal collections on a per-user basis